vuejs/docs/src/guide/ssr/routing.md

 Code-splitting, or lazy-loading part of your app, helps reduce the size of assets that need to be downloaded by the browser for the initial render, and can greatly improve TTI (time-to-interactive) for apps with large bundles.
 The key is "loading just what is needed" for the initial screen.

-Vue provides async components as a first-class concept, combining it with [webpack 2's support for using dynamic import as a code-split point](https://webpack.js.org/guides/code-splitting-async/), all you need to do is:
+Vue provides async components as a first-class concept, allowing [webpack to code-split at that point](https://webpack.js.org/guides/code-splitting-async/).
+All you need to do is:

 ```js
 // changing this...